Death of Diana, Princess of Wales: Aftermath

-Later that morning, French prime minister Lionel Jospin and Interior Minister Jean-Pierre Chevènement visited the hospital.
-At around 17:00, Diana's former husband Charles and her two older sisters Lady Sarah McCorquodale and Lady Jane Fellowes arrived in Paris.
+Later that morning, French Prime Minister Lionel Jospin and Interior Minister Jean-Pierre Chevènement visited the hospital.
+At around 17:00, Diana's former husband, then-Prince Charles, and her two older sisters, Lady Sarah McCorquodale and Lady Jane Fellowes, arrived in Paris.
 The group visited the hospital along with French president Jacques Chirac and thanked the doctors for trying to save her life.
 Charles accompanied Diana's body to the UK later the same day.
 They departed from Vélizy – Villacoublay Air Base and landed at RAF Northolt, and a bearer party from the Queen's Colour Squadron transferred her coffin to the hearse.
 The coffin was draped with the royal standard with an ermine border.
 Her body was finally taken to the Hammersmith and Fulham mortuary in London for a post-mortem examination later that day.

 Initial media reports stated that Diana's car had collided with the pillar at 190 km/h, and that the speedometer's needle had jammed at that position.
 It was later announced that the car's speed upon collision was 95–110 km/h, about twice as fast as the speed limit of 50 km/h.
 In 1999, a French investigation concluded that the Mercedes had come into contact with a white Fiat Uno in the tunnel.
 The driver of the Fiat was never conclusively traced, although many believed that the driver was Le Van Thanh.
 Thanh was questioned by French detectives in 1997, who ruled him out as a suspect but friends and family members have noted inconsistencies in his story.
 Thanh has since refused interviews or inquiries from investigators.
 The specific vehicle was not identified.

 British Foreign Secretary Robin Cook remarked that, if the crash had been caused in part by being hounded by paparazzi, it would be "doubly tragic".
 Diana's younger brother, the Earl Spencer, also blamed tabloid media for her death.
 An 18-month French judicial investigation concluded in 1999 that the crash was caused by Paul, who lost control at high speed while intoxicated.
 None of the photographers were charged.